-Both file transfer methods access the folder /user, that is the /var/user/ folder on the instrument.
+Both file transfer methods open the folder /user that is the /var/user/ folder on the instrument.

-For step-by-step description, see Chapter 12.9, "How to transfer files from and to the instrument", on page 346.
+For a step-by-step description, see Chapter 12.9, "Transferring files from and to the instrument", on page 353.

 Map a network folder or a computer to an instrument connected to a LAN.
 A mapped network folder is indicated as /shares/<"Local Folder">.
-For step-by-step description, see Chapter 12.8.4, "How to map a network folder", on page 344.
+For a step-by-step description, see Chapter 12.8.4, "Mapping a network folder", on page 351.